SquareGPS/navixy-api/docs/panel-api/resources/subpaas/index.md

 #### Errors

-* 13 – If the dealer
+* 13 – If the dealer:
-    * is not paas.
+    * is not of the PaaS type.
-    * has different status than `NOT_BLOCKED`.
+    * has a status other than `NOT_BLOCKED`.
-    * his tariff doesn't allow subpaases.
+    * their plan does not allow SubPaaS accounts.

 ### `read`

-Gets subpaas info by its id.
+Gets Sub PaaS account info by its id.

 #### Parameters